axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/large-configs/including-config-files/_index.md

 {{% alert title="Warning" color="warning" %}}

-The `syslog-ng` application will not start if it cannot find a file that is to be included in its configuration.
+The AxoSyslog application will not start if it cannot find a file that is to be included in its configuration.
 Always double-check the filenames, paths, and access rights when including configuration files, and use the `--syntax-only` command-line option to check your configuration.

 {{% /alert %}}